-"If the braids are unbearably tight, I highly recommend taking them out to prevent hair loss or breakage," says Pouncie.
+"If the braids are unbearably tight, I highly recommend taking them out to prevent hair loss or breakage," says Pounce.
 Yes, remove any (or all) braids that are causing little bumps to pop up on your scalp.
-We know this is not the tip you want to read after setting in your braider's chair for hours.
+We know this is not the tip you want to read after sitting in your braider's chair for hours.
 However, tight braids are not normal and can lead to hair loss down the road, especially if you make a habit of wearing tight braid styles.

-If you do find yourself needed to remove your braids, be sure to give your hair and scalp some much needed care.
-Try a hot oil treatment or a soothing oil made specifically for the scalp with calming and anti-inflammatory fighting ingredients.
+If you do find yourself needing to remove your braids, be sure to give your hair and scalp some much needed care.
+Try a hot oil treatment or a soothing oil made specifically for the scalp with calming and anti-inflammatory ingredients.
 You can use either of these options as a pre-poo before following up with a calming deep conditioner.

 Do Not Return to Tight Braiders